Processing plant materials to create a sustainable bio-based economy

 Areas of Expertise:

-BDI is led by world-renowned plant scientist, Dr. Richard Dixon.
+BDI is led by internationally renowned plant scientist, Dr. Kent Chapman.